by Glynis Sherwood

 Guideline # 4 – When To Talk About The Deceased Person

 Most bereaved people tell me that they love hearing positive stories about their deceased loved one.
 The process of sharing fond remembrances helps to keep their memory alive and feels comforting to the bereaved person, and may help you feel better too.
 In early grief, you can let the bereaved person know how much their loved one meant to you, if that’s how you truly feel.
 Later in grief, when shock subsides and the bereaved person has more energy, you can share more detailed happy or amusing memories of the deceased, including images such as photographs.
 Let the bereaved know that you welcome hearing about their loved one – as they feel ready, and invite them to share their memories with you.

 Glynis Sherwood MEd, CCC, is a Counselling Therapist specializing in recovery from sudden, traumatic or long term Loss leading to grief, anxiety, depression or addictive behaviors.
-For more information on how couenselling can help you heal from the pain of Loss, contact me for a free consultation.
-During that consultation we will discuss your situation and how my counselling services can help you start to recover from the hurt of grief and loss as soon as possible.
-You may contact me by telephone: 778-837-0616 or by email at Glynis@GlynisSherwood.com.
-My services are available in person in Vancouver Canada, or World Wide by Telephone or Skype.
+My services are available in person in Vancouver Canada, or World Wide by Skype Video.
 I look forward to hearing from you and helping you on the road to recovery!